 Ezekiel 3:4 to 17; Hebrews 5:7 to 14; Luke 9:37 to 50:

 “John answered, ‘Master, we saw someone casting out demons in your name, and we tried to stop him, because he does not follow with us.’
 But Jesus said to him, ‘Do not stop him; for whoever is not against you is for you.”
 (Luke 9:49 and 50)

 I understand these words from Jesus as a lesson in ecumenicalism, specifically, dialogue and action between different Christian denominations resulting in good works for a community.

 What makes Christians Christian is the belief in, and use of, the Name of Jesus to bring about good.
 John, in our Luke reading for today, is upset that a Jesus believer is someone whom he does not know.
 But he is making good use of the Name of Jesus.
 Jesus tells him to let him be.
-Ironically, the Gospel of this same John records Jesus saying, “I have other sheep that do not belong to this fold.
+Ironically, the Gospel of this same person of John, in the Gospel according to John, records Jesus saying, “I have other sheep that do not belong to this fold.
 I must bring them also, and they will listen to my voice.
 So there will be one flock, one shepherd:” (John 10:16).